 Capsicum is definitely an “off the beaten track” restaurant in Sibiu, but very much worth checking out.
 With a rather old school look, don’t expect anything too fancy when getting there.
 But the food will for sure impress you.

 There is no “a la carte” menu, it’s all about the chef’s inspiration for the day and what he finds available at the market.
 It’s a mixture of the world’s cuisines so you will find here everything from Asian, to Middle East, to South American, to Mediterranean or Romanian dishes.
+Every time we check this place out, the culinary experience is at its best for us.
+We have never tried something from their menu and didn’t like it to the maximum.
+The dishes they prepare are quite simple, noting very fancy, but the combination of fresh and quality ingredients and the perfect mix of spices and herbs makes every dish just perfect.

 What we totally love about this place is their summer terrace, in an interior yard, perfect for hot summer days when you’re in search of a bit of shade, a good wine and a relaxed atmosphere.